 Read our blogposts for more information:

 • Phytosterols make natural products a better option

-Down to Earth's products are manufactured and packed by specialists in organic and natural skincare, under clinical conditions and quality assured in a laboratory.
+Down to Earth's products are manufactured following strict GMP procedures and are packed by specialists in natural and organic skincare, under clinical conditions and quality assured in a laboratory.
 Our manufacturing facility is one of few facilities in South Africa that has been audited as part of the ECOCERT accreditation process.
-ECOCERT is the largest organic certification organisation in the world.

 The outermost layer of the skin, the epidermis, is slightly acidic and ranges between a pH level of 5.4 and 6.5.
 When the pH of the skin is disrupted and becomes alkaline (often a side effect of common soaps) the skin becomes dehydrated, irritated, flaky, rough and prone to infection.
 All Down to Earth products are pH balanced for normal and healthy skin at a level of 5.5.

 Read our blogposts to learn more about the skin:

 •You are what you eat.
 Did you know that your skin eats too?

 •Why treat the skin on your face different to the skin on your body?

 There are a wide variety of opinions on the use of essential oils while pregnant.
 The main concern is the risk of essential oil compounds crossing over into the placenta and the possibility of miscarriage.
 Currently there are no records of birth abnormalities as a result of the normal use of essential oils, either by inhalation or by topical application.

 Down to Earth products are considered safe to use.
 The essential oils used in our products are diluted at below the normal 1% range.
 However, it is always a good idea to consult your doctor during this important time in your life, for additional peace of mind.